Vasant Kunj: Education

 TERI University is located in Vasant Kunj.
 The new integrated, spacious campus of School of Planning and Architecture is undergoing construction off Nelson Mandela Marg.
 Jawarlal Nehru University (J.N.U.) including IIMC (Indian Institute of Mass Communications) is surrounded by Vasant Kunj on its west and south.
 They also have management school known as The Jagannath International Management School.

 Shaurya CRPF Officers Training institute is also located in the Vasant Kunj's institutional area near sector C.

 Some of the prominent schools in the neighbourhood includes Delhi Public School- Vasant Kunj, Vasant Valley School, G.D.
 Goenka Public School, D.A.V public school, Bhatnagar International School, Ryan International School, The Heritage School, Bloom Public School and Deep Public School.

 Some of the playschools and nursery schools are Tender Feet Nursery School, Aadyant Global School, Steady Steps International Preschool.

 Sports

 Vasant Kunj Sports Complex is one of the most prominent sports complexes set up by DDA.
 Beeya's Riding Facility in Vasant Kunj is a nationally recognized horse riding club.

 Health care

-Indian Spinal Injuries Centre, Institute of Liver and Biliary Sciences, Fortis Flt.
+The Indian Spinal Injuries Centre, Institute of Liver and Biliary Sciences, Fortis Flt.
 Lt.
-Rajan Dhall Hospital are some of the prominent hospitals located in Vasant Kunj.
-Others include New Delhi Children's Hospital & Research Centre (NDCHRC). ...New Delhi Children's Hospital & Research Centre (NDCHRC).
-CB Physiotherapy, a physiotherapy chain with a clinic in Vasant Kunj, is also located in the area.
+Rajan Dhall Hospital, and New Delhi Children's Hospital & Research Centre (NDCHRC) are some of the prominent hospitals located in Vasant Kunj.

 Government offices

-Central Reserve Police Force's Officers training institute- Shaurya, Pension Fund Regulatory and Development Authority, National Book Trust, International Centre for Alternate Dispute Resolution are located in Vasant Kunj Institutional Area.Indian Aviation Academy.
-It also features the South Delhi police station.